Rethinking Pseudo Labels for Semi-Supervised Object Detection: Experiments

 \subsection{Main Results}

-We first report the results on three settings, \emph{i.e. COCO-full, COCO-partial} and \emph{PASCAL VOC} and compare with supervised baselines as well as various state-of-the-art approaches for semi-supervised object detection, such as CSD~\cite{csd}, STAC~\cite{stac}, ISMT~\cite{ismt}, Instant-Teaching~\cite{instantteaching}, Multi-Phase Learning~\cite{multiphaselearning} and Unbiased Teacher~\cite{unbiasedteacher}.
+We first report the results on four settings, and compare with supervised baselines as well as various state-of-the-art approaches for semi-supervised object detection, such as CSD~\citeyearpar{csd}, STAC~\citeyearpar{stac}, ISMT~\citeyearpar{ismt}, Instant-Teaching~\citeyearpar{instantteaching}, Multi-Phase Learning~\citeyearpar{multiphaselearning}, Unbiased Teacher~\citeyearpar{unbiasedteacher} and Humble teacher~\citeyearpar{tang2021humble}.
 For approaches using ensemble techniques like~\cite{instantteaching,multiphaselearning}, we report their single-model results for fair comparison.
 For Unbiased Teacher~\cite{unbiasedteacher} which uses larger batch size and longer training schedules, we retrain it under our training schedules with their official implementation.
 Results are summarized in Table~\ref{tab:main_full} and Table~\ref{tab:main_partial}.

-\textbf{\emph{COCO-full} and \emph{PASCAL VOC}.} As shown in Table~\ref{tab:main_full}(a-b), our approach obtains $1-2\%$ and $4-6\%$ AP improvement over state-of-the-art results on COCO and PASCAL VOC.
-For example, when trained under 3$\times$ schedule, our method obtains $43.3\%$ AP and outperforms Unbiased Teacher~\cite{unbiasedteacher} by $2.0\%$.
-In the short schedule (1$\times$) setting, our approach obtains $41.0\%$ AP, which outperforms methods using long schedules like CSD~\cite{csd} and STAC~\cite{stac}.
+\textbf{\emph{COCO-full} and \emph{PASCAL VOC}.} As shown in Table~\ref{tab:main_full}(a-c), our approach outperforms state-of-the-art methods by at least $1-2\%$ AP on COCO and PASCAL VOC.
+For example, when trained under 3$\times$ schedule, our method obtains $43.3\%$ AP and outperforms Unbiased Teacher~\citeyearpar{unbiasedteacher} and Humble teacher~\citeyearpar{tang2021humble} by $2.0\%$ and $1.0\%$ respectively.
+In the short schedule (1$\times$) setting, our approach obtains $41.0\%$ AP, which outperforms methods using long schedules like CSD~\citeyearpar{csd} and STAC~\citeyearpar{stac}.
 On PASCAL VOC, we obtain $52.4\%$ AP and $54.6\%$ AP with single-scale training and multi-scale training respectively.
-Notably, large improvements are obtained by our method when precise localization is needed (\eg AP$_{75}$), indicating that our approach improves the localization quality for semi-supervised object detection.
+Notably, large improvements are obtained by our method when precise localization is needed (\eg AP$_{75}$), indicating that our approach improves the localization quality for SSOD.

 \textbf{\emph{COCO-partial}.} We then evaluate our method under the limited-annotation regime on \emph{COCO-partial}.
 As demonstrated in Table~\ref{tab:main_partial}, our method improves supervised baselines by up to $10\%$.
 When $10\%$ annotations are available, our method achieves $32.23\%$ AP and is $\sim2\%$ higher than Instant-Teaching~\cite{instantteaching} even though model ensemble is used in their method.
 With only $1\%/2\%/5\%$ annotations available, our method is able to achieve state-of-the-art $19.02\%$, $23.34\%$ and $28.40\%$ APs respectively.